People don’t just randomly buy whatever they see or like.

 There’s a process we all go through before we swipe our credit card or click the “order now” button.

 Sometimes it takes days, weeks, or months for us to make these decisions.
 Other times it’s the exact opposite.
-We make up our mind almost in an instant.
+We make up our minds almost in an instant.

-There are many reasons for why this happens but the bottom line is – this decision-making process exists and as a smart entrepreneur or marketer, you need to understand how it works.
+There are many reasons why this happens, but the bottom line is – this decision-making process exists, and as a smart entrepreneur or marketer, you need to understand how it works.

 And a sales funnel template can help you map out the most probable path your audience will go through before turning into paying customers.